adolenc/opendaq-graph-gui/README.md

 OpenGL dev library is required to build this project.
 Other dependencies are fetched and built automatically using CMake.

-Clone the repository and run the following commands from the project directory:
+E.g. to build on Linux, clone the repository and run the following commands from the project directory:

 ```sh
 mkdir build